ihadeed/ng2-chartjs2/README.md

 ```

 ## Example Usage
+First, don't forget to import it in your NgModule under declarations.

 You can either pass `options` attribute with your own custom options (see [Chart.js Docs](http://www.chartjs.org/docs/)) or pass individual options like `labels`, `data`, and `type`.

 ```typescript